pion/webrtc/examples/stats/README.md

 Copy the text that `stats` just emitted and copy into second text area

 ### Hit 'Start Session' in jsfiddle
-The `stats` program will now print the InboundRTPStreamStats for each incoming stream.
+The `stats` program will now print the InboundRTPStreamStats for each incoming stream and Remote IP+Ports.
 You will see the following in your console.
 The exact fields will change as we add more values.

 ```
 Stats for: video/VP8